What to Expect in the Pet Screening Process

 Taking size, breed, and temperament into account

-During the pet screening process, landlords carefully assess the pet's size, breed, and behavior in alignment with their pet policy.
-This comprehensive evaluation allows landlords to gauge how well the pet's size and breed align with their property guidelines and to understand the pet's behavioral traits that may impact communal living.
-For instance, some landlords may prohibit dogs over 75 pounds or dogs of a particular breed.
+During the pet screening process, landlords carefully assess the prospective tenant's pet’s size, breed, and behavior in alignment with their pet policy.
+This comprehensive evaluation allows landlords to gauge how well the pet’s size and breed align with their property guidelines and to understand the pet’s behavioral traits that may affect communal living.

-For landlords: It's essential to be flexible with your pet's breed restrictions — sometimes, a 100-pound rottweiler will be quieter and more docile than a 6-pound chihuahua.
 Every pet has the opportunity to be well-behaved under good ownership and with proper training, so evaluate pets on a case-by-case basis.

 Can landlords legally forbid pets or certain dog breeds?